THE GHOST BOX – CAN IT COMMUNICATE WITH THE DEAD ? (NO)

 6) If you are claiming to recognize the spirit voice, do you have a recording of the person you claim it was when they were alive to compare it to?
 If so did you take measures to ensure that it was independently compared through peer review by placing it among other recordings?

-7) Have you been primed to listen for a specific voice, such as famous celebrity that died or a dead relative you want to contact?
+7) Have you primed yourself to listen for a specific voice, such as famous celebrity that died or a dead relative you want to contact?

-8) Have you been influenced to listen for a specific phrase or word by being provided with a relevant location history or question?
+8) Have you been influenced to listen for a specific phrase or word by being provided with a relevant location history or background of the person you are trying to contact ?

 9) How many times did you ask a question and didn’t get an answer or did you just keep asking questions until you did get one, which isn’t an intelligent response.

-10) Is there only one answer to the question you asked, or could there be multiple answers which you could interpret as a direct response?
+11) Is there only one answer to the question you asked, or could there be multiple answers which you could interpret as a direct response when they aren’t

 How many more times are people going to use the terms “interesting” “great” or “spot-on” when referring to the results a ghost box produced.
 Or call them an “intelligent response”.
 A Ghost Box has one purpose to contact ghosts.
 So can you prove that the voices are that of dead people by tracing their source?
 There are only two answers yes or no. Maybe isn’t a yes.